 Top Chinese Streaming Services: Iqiyi

-Founded in 2010 by internet search giant Baidu, iQiyi is most often referred to as the “Netflix of China.”
+Founded in 2010 by Chinese tech giant Baidu, iQiyi is most often referred to as the “Netflix of China.”
 This is not an entirely accurate comparison, since iQiyi is controlled by a larger tech firm, offers a free, ad-supported viewing option, and is worth far less than Netflix.
 But what is interesting is that iQiyi actually partnered with Netflix to stream exclusive Netflix content before.

 The platform leads the Chinese market for online dramas and original films, having services similar to an internet television company.
-While Netflix only focuses on TV series and movies, IQIYI provides over 30 different types of content that include not just film and T.V series, but also cartoons, sport, news, gaming, etc. in an ecosystem of its own, that is busy creating new channels of content creation.
+While Netflix only focuses on TV series and movies, IQIYI provides over 30 different types of content that include not just film and TV series, but also cartoons, sports, news, gaming, etc. in an ecosystem of its own, that is busy creating new channels of content creation.

 “Chinese Youtube” Youku, launched in 2006 as a hub for user-generated content.
 At its peak, Youku was the top online video platform in China, a position it boosted through a merger with rival Tudou in 2012.
 Alibaba acquired the company in 2015 and took it private.

 Tencent video (QQ)

 Launched in 2011, Tencent Video has shifted its strategy from spending on overseas content to developing original content that links to Tencent’s stakes in games, literature, music, and sports.

 International content was once Tencent Video’s strong point: foreign language films and dramas, exclusive shows, or broadcasts for live NBA games in China.
 However, priorities have changed considerably in recent years and original content now prevails, especially in the areas of reality shows and IP-based programming from Tencent’s literature and from ACG’s activities (anime, comics, and games).